learn-co-curriculum/ruby-advanced-class-methods-readme/README.md

 ```

 Every time your application requires you to find a particular person by name, you will
-have to use `#find` or some sort of iteration logic on `Person.all` to find a specific instance of a person that has the name you want.
-`#find` will return a specific instance of a person, not an array. [see the docs here](https://ruby-doc.org/core-2.2.3/Enumerable.html#method-i-find)
+have to use `#find`, passing in the appropriate block.
 This stinks!
-Writing `Person.find` over and over will quickly become unsustainable as your application grows.
+Imagine how unsustainable it will get to write out `Person.all.find` over and over as your application grows.

 ## There's Gotta Be a Better Way!